-Stormtide indeed delivers some wrath to its fans.
-The band produced a laudable début album that will have no problem to stand on its own in this decidedly embattled genre.
+Stormtide indeed delivers a goodly portion of wrath to its fans.
+The band produced a laudable début album.
+Wrath of an Empire will have no problem to stand on its own in this decidedly embattled genre.
 Going forward, the band will need to get more aggressive and build some significant refinements, oomph and diversity into their tune.

 Having said that and looking at the talent before us, I am equally sure they will succeed in their conquest of the Northern Hemisphere.
 And send their magical armies across oceans and lands to strike fear into the hearts of their brethren of the North.